anandojha/PySTARC/examples/trypsin_benzamidine/README.md

 │   ├── near_misses.csv               Records of the close approaches
 │   ├── contact_frequency.csv         Frequency of each native contact
 │   ├── pose_clusters.csv             Clusters of the bound poses
-│   ├── milestone_flux.csv            Flux across each milestone
-│   ├── radial_density.csv            Radial density profile of the ligand
-│   ├── fpt_distribution.csv          Distribution of the first passage times
+│   ├── milestone_flux.csv            Outward and inward crossings through the concentric shells │   ├── radial_density.csv            Radial density profile of the ligand │   ├── fpt_distribution.csv          Distribution of the first passage times
 │   ├── angular_map.npz               Angular map of the encounters
 │   ├── energetics.npz                Interaction energetics along the trajectories
 │   ├── paths.npz                     Samples of the reactive paths
 │   ├── p_commit.npz                  Committor probabilities
-│   └── transition_matrix.npz         Milestone transition matrix
+│   └── transition_matrix.npz         Markov transition matrix between the concentric shells ├── ...
-├── ...
-├── bd_N/                             Slice from the last GPU ├── results.json                      Association rate pooled across all GPUs, read this file ├── convergence.json                  Running rate estimate versus the number of trajectories ├── receptor0.dx                      Coarse APBS electrostatic grid of the receptor
+├── bd_N/                             Directory from the Nth GPU ├── results.json                      Association rate pooled across all GPUs, read this file ├── convergence.json                  Running rate estimate versus the number of trajectories ├── receptor0.dx                      Coarse APBS electrostatic grid of the receptor